AWS Step Functions FAQs

 - Web applications: implement robust user registration processes and sign-on authentication

 Q: How does AWS Step Functions work?

-Optimized service integrations further simplify use of common services such as Lambda, ECS, Glue, or EMR with capabilities including IAM policy generation and the RunAJob pattern that will automatically wait for completion of asynchronous jobs.
+Optimized service integrations further simplify use of common services such as AWS Lambda, Amazon Elastic Container Service (ECS), AWS Glue, or Amazon EMR with capabilities including IAM policy generation and the RunAJob pattern that will automatically wait for completion of asynchronous jobs.

-Q: What language does AWS Step Functions use?
+Q: What language does Step Functions use?

 Q: My workflow has some of the properties of Standard Workflows and some properties of Express Workflows.
 How do I get the best of both?

-You can compose the two workflow types: Express Workflows can run as a child workflow of Standard Workflows.
-The Express Workflow is invoked from a Task state in the parent orchestration workflow and succeeds or fails as a whole from the parent's perspective.
+- By running Express Workflows as a child workflow of Standard Workflows: The Express Workflow is invoked from a Task state in the parent orchestration workflow and succeeds or fails as a whole from the parent's perspective.
 It is subject to the parent's retry policy for that Task.

-With SWF, instead of writing state machines in declarative JSON, you write a decider program to separate activity steps from decision steps.
+With SWF, instead of writing state machines in declarative JSON, you can write a decider program to separate activity steps from decision steps.
 This provides you complete control over your orchestration logic, but increases the complexity of developing applications.
 You may write decider programs in the programming language of your choice, or you may use the Flow framework to use programming constructs that structure asynchronous interactions for you.

 - Invoke an AWS Lambda function